MarsLandingMedia/NeuroNow/README.md

    These tools must be installed in your OpenAI assistant — see **Project Extras**.

 3. **Tool Call Sent to ServiceNow**
-   The matched tool call (including its arguments) is routed back to ServiceNow through the Assistants API and handled by NeuroNow logic.
+   The matched tool call (including its arguments) is routed back to ServiceNow through the API and handled by NeuroNow logic.

 4. **ServiceNow Skill is Executed**
    NeuroNow maps the tool call to a matching script in the `u_neuronow_openai_skills` table (based on the function name).